One Shot Over the Line, Sweet Jesus

 Here’s what two prominent immunologists in vet medicine wrote in a mainstream, well-respected text book way back in 1992:

 A practice that was started many years ago and that lacks scientific validity or verification is annual revaccination.
 Almost without exception there is no immunologic requirement for annual revaccination.
-Immunity to viruses persists for years or for the life of the animal…… Furthermore, revaccination with most viral vaccines fails to stimulate an anamnestic (secondary) response….
+Immunity to viruses persists for years or for the life of the animal…… Furthermore, revaccination with most viral vaccines fails to stimulate an anamnestic (booster) response….
 The practice of annual vaccination in our opinion should be considered of questionable efficacy…”4

 Vaccinating every three years.
 That’s the modern, scientific way!